20tab/UnrealEnginePython/README.md

 self.uobject.bCanBeDamaged = True
 ```

-it is the same as
+It is the same as

 ```py
 self.uobject.set_property('bCanBeDamaged', True)